natcap/natural-capital-footprint-impact/README.md

 *Table 3.
 Ecosystem service table: defines the ecosystem service layers that will be used by the script.*

-You may modify or replace this table if you wish to use different ecosystem service data, but it must be in CSV format, and include the required `es_id`, `es_value_path` and `flag_threshold` fields.
+You may modify or replace this table if you wish to use different ecosystem service data, but they must be in CSV format, and include the required `es_id`, `es_value_path` and `flag_threshold`, fields.

 ## Installation